Why Take a Childbirth Class?

 Birth is a life-changing event for everyone.

 A baby enters the world and a woman becomes a mother.
-The partner become a parent.
+The partner becomes a parent.
 Parents become grandparents.
 A new paradigm is created which deserves support from childbirth classes to superior provider communication to an empowering birth experience.